 For Opioid Users, Pandemic Means New Dangers, But Also New Treatment Options

 Before Philadelphia shut down to slow the spread of the coronavirus, Ed had a routine: most mornings he would head to a nearby McDonald's to brush his teeth, wash his face and — when he had the money — buy a cup of coffee.
-He would bounce between homeless shelters, and try to get a shower.
+He would bounce between homeless shelters and try to get a shower.
 But since businesses closed and many shelters stopped taking new admissions, Ed has been mostly shut off from that routine.

 He's still living on the streets.

 "I'll be honest, I don't really sleep too much," says Ed, who's 51 and struggling with addiction.
-"Every 4 or 5 days, I get a couple hours."
+"Every four or five days I get a couple hours."

 NPR agreed not to use his last name because he uses illegal drugs.